ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 task.
 `large-generated-project` is delivered with 2 additional gradle tasks:

-- `:examples:large-generated-project:generateSources` to generate sources for the plugin to run on, it has 2 properties
+- `generateSources` to generate sources for the plugin to run on, it has 2 properties
   - `-PiconSourcesCount` the number of sources generated that represents a Java source containing icons, they are matched by the icon generation task of the plugin
   - `-PirrelevantSourcesCount` the number of sources generated that represents other files, that are not matched by the icon generation task of the plugin, they are just noise
-- `:examples:large-generated-project:cleanGeneratedSources` to clean the all the generated sources, to do another test
+- `cleanGeneratedSources` to clean the all the generated sources, to do another test

 ## Run the example